 Servings: 48servings, makes 5 to 6 half pint (8oz) jars

-Prepare the canning setup: Wash and sterilize 6 to 7 half-pint jars.
-Place new lids in hot water (not boiling) and prepare your boiling water bath canner.
-Keep everything hot until ready to fill.
+Prepare canning setup: Wash and sterilize 5-6 half-pint jars.
+Place lids in hot (not boiling) water.
+Prepare your boiling water bath canner and keep everything hot until ready to fill.

-Crush the berries: Rinse and sort your fresh blackberries, removing any stems or debris.
-Use a potato masher to crush them in a large mixing bowl or directly in the jam pot.
-It generally takes 2 cups whole fruit to make 1 cup mashed.
+Crush the berries: Rinse and sort fresh blackberries, removing any stems or debris.
+Use a potato masher to crush them in a large bowl or directly in the jam pot.
+Generally, 2 cups whole fruit yields about 1 cup mashed.

-Combine fruit and sugar: Place the crushed blackberries in a large, deep jam pot.
-Stir in the sugar and optional lemon juice (if using, see notes).
-Mix thoroughly to help the sugar dissolve slightly before heating.
+Combine fruit and sugar: Place crushed blackberries in a large, deep jam pot.
+Stir in sugar and optional lemon juice.
+Mix thoroughly to help sugar dissolve before heating.

-Bring to a boil: Turn the heat to medium-high and bring the mixture to a steady boil, stirring frequently to prevent scorching.
-Blackberry jam tends to foam quite a bit, so stay nearby and stir often.
+Bring to a boil: Turn heat to medium-high and bring to a steady boil, stirring frequently to prevent scorching.
+Blackberry jam foams heavily, so stay nearby and stir often.

-Remove from heat and skim foam: Once gel stage is reached, remove the pot from heat and skim off any remaining foam if desired.
+Remove from heat and skim foam: Once gel stage is reached, remove pot from heat.
+Skim off any remaining foam if desired.

-Ladle into jars: Carefully ladle the hot jam into prepared jars, leaving ¼ inch headspace.
-Wipe the rims with a clean damp cloth, apply lids and screw on bands until fingertip tight.
+Ladle into jars: Carefully ladle hot jam into prepared jars, leaving ¼ inch headspace.
+Wipe rims with a clean damp cloth, apply lids, and tighten bands to fingertip tight.

-Cool and store: After processing, remove jars and let them sit undisturbed for 12–24 hours.
+Cool and store: Remove jars and let sit undisturbed for 12-24 hours.
 Check seals, label, and store in a cool, dark place for up to 18 months.

 Notes

-Thermometer Test: Jam sets at 220°F at sea level.
+Temperature test: Jam sets at 220°F at sea level.
 Subtract 2°F for every 1,000 feet of elevation.
-Use an instant-read thermometer to check.